bruna-fonseca/accenture-academy-challenges/README.md

 # Navegue até a pasta do projeto
 $ cd accenture-academy-challenges

-# Mude a branch para o projeto da calculadora
+# Mude a branch para o projeto da BookStore
 $ git checkout project/bookstore

 # Instale as dependências